 In line with our policy of being open and transparent, we have undertaken to periodically publish information regarding our National Council's expenses.

 Browse National Council expenses on our transparency pages.

-The regional arts councils are responsible for:
+The Arts Council Areas are responsible for:

-- approval of three-year regional investment plans
+- approval of three year area investment plans